harmony-one/experiment-deploy/tools/snapshot/README.md

 # Network Snapshot
 `snapshot.py` is an orchestrator script to snapshot the network using a given config.
 Ideally, the script would be called every hour (or whatever desired interval) to ensure minimal rollback should the network suffer a network wide corruption of the DBs.
+Moreover, it provides a relatively updated snapshot that nodes (internal or external) can quickly sync to.

 ## Install
 This script will require **python 3.6** or higher.